-Never connect your LPG cylinder to appliances which have been set up for natural gas, as these gas types are different.
+Never connect your LPG cylinder to appliances that have been set up for natural gas, as these gas types are different.
 Always use a hose marked with ‘LPG’ to connect your cylinder to your gas appliance, as these contain material specifically designed for LPG use.
-Keep your hose free from kinks and splits, and replace when necessary.
+Keep your hose free from kinks and splits, and replace it when necessary.
 If the cylinder fittings or safety valve seem compromised, take the cylinder to an LPG expert for professional assessment and repair.

 Get leaks investigated

 A leaking LPG cylinder is a health and safety risk to you and your family.
 If you think your LPG cylinder is leaking, take it outside of the house to a location away from people and heat sources.
 Ventilate all household rooms thoroughly to clear any gas build-up.
 Once outside, check for leaks in your cylinder using soapy water.
 Any bubbles that occur will show the exact location of the leak.
 Attempt to stop the leak by shutting off the cylinder valve if you can.
 Keep the bottle upright at all times so that gas instead of liquid escapes.
 When the cylinder is empty of gas and safe to transport, take it to an authorised New Zealand LPG testing facility.